KatePaulauskas/watch-store/README.md

      <summary>Tasks</summary>

      - Add contact details to the footer of the site.
+     - Add a footer menu with links to important pages such as Home, Shop, Get in Touch, Terms & Conditions, Return Policy, and Privacy Policy.
      - Ensure the contact information is accurate and up-to-date.
      - Test the visibility and functionality of the contact details.
      - Check the responsiveness and visual appeal across different devices to ensure a uniform experience, adjust layouts and font sizes as needed.